 If you have a PayPal balance, you may withdraw it by:

-- Transferring it to a bank account linked to your PayPal account; or
+- Transferring it via a standard transfer to a bank account linked to your PayPal account; or

-- Transferring it to an eligible debit card linked to your PayPal account, subject to the fees applicable to such transfers that can be found on the Fees for Transferring Balance (for personal accounts) page and the Fees for Transferring Balance (for business accounts) page.
+- Transferring it via an Instant Transfer using an eligible debit card linked to your PayPal account, subject to the fees applicable to such transfers that can be found on the Fees for Transferring Balance (for personal accounts) page and the Fees for Transferring Balance (for business accounts) page.
 The applicable fees will be disclosed to you in advance each time you initiate such a withdrawal.
+If your debit card is eligible to receive withdrawals from your PayPal account, you will be provided the option to use it when you transfer money out of your PayPal balance.
 Eligible debit cards include Visa debit cards that participate in Instant Transfers.

 To protect us and our users from loss, we may delay a withdrawal in certain situations, including if we need to confirm that you have authorized the withdrawal or if other payments to your PayPal account have been subject to a reversal (for example, as a result of a chargeback, bank reversal or dispute by a buyer).
 If we place a limitation on your PayPal account, a payment is subject to a hold, or your account or an associated account has a negative balance in any currency while a withdrawal from your PayPal account is pending, you will have to reinitiate the withdrawal once the limitation or hold has been lifted, or the negative balance is fully paid off.

 We may set limits on your withdrawals, and you can view any withdrawal limit by logging into your PayPal account.
 Completing the following steps can help us verify your PayPal account, which may allow us to remove any withdrawal cap:

 - Linking and confirming your credit card or Visa debit card information.